zhiqiangjianggithub/EchoSightPro/README.md

 __Full Chain Data Rate__

 Full chain data rate is the core indicator for software beamforming-based ultrasound scanner.
 The basic qualification line should be no less than 5.12 GB/Sec for a 128-channel system.

-v0.1.1 CPU mode only is only qualified for 1MLA real-time 128-channel scanner yet on my computer hardware
+v0.1.1 CPU mode is only qualified for 1MLA real-time 128-channel scanner yet on my computer hardware

 __v0.1.0 image MLA1/SYN1(Left) MLA24/SYN24(Right)__